chaoss/wg-metrics-development/focus-areas/place/collaboration-platform-activity.md

 # Collaboration Platform Activity

-### This metric is a release candidate.
-To comment on this metric please see Issue [132](https://github.com/chaoss/wg-common/issues/132).
-Following a comment period, this metric will be included in the next regular release.

-Question: What is the count of activities across digital collaboration platforms used by a project?
+Question: What is the count of activities across digital collaboration platforms (e.g., GitHub, GitLab Slack, email) used by a project?

 ## Description
 Open source projects use many different digital communication and collaboration platforms.
-These platforms may include email, social media, chat applications, and code management technologies.
+These platforms may include email, social media, chat applications, and code management technologies (e.g., GitHub, GitLab).
 This metric is a measure of where and how much message activity is occurring across collaboration platforms.

 ## Objectives
 Understand where the community is collaborating.